How to solve Hogwarts Legacy door puzzles

 How to open Hogwarts Legacy puzzle doors

-You don't need the explanation to open the puzzle doors in Hogwarts Legacy.
-You can simply count the creatures around the edge, starting with zero, to find out what number each symbolizes.
-This is key to solving the numerical puzzles that open the doors themselves.
+As I mentioned earlier, you don't need the explanation to open the puzzle doors.
+It's a clue you can find.
+Even without it you simply count the creatures around the edge, starting with zero, to find out what number each animal symbolizes.

-You'll need to interact with the door to first to reveal the puzzle and show you two triangle patterns that spell out an equation.
+To actually open the door you need to interact with the door to reveal the puzzle. this will show you two triangle patterns that spell out an equation.
 You then need the three outside numbers to add up to the inner number, with some numbers are represented by beasts instead.

 So, let's take this door as an example: